-No one plans on being homeless, especially at Christmas
+No one plans on being homeless, especially in the cold winter months

-Homelessness in Britain isn’t just limited to those people who are unfortunate enough to be sleeping rough.
-That’s just the tip of the iceberg.
-Across the country, we’re also helping thousands of families who are living in temporary accommodation, which is often cold, dangerous, and far from any support.
+Homelessness in Britain isn’t just limited to those people unfortunate enough to be sleeping rough.
+It’s just the tip of the iceberg, so across the country, we’re also helping thousands of families who are living in temporary accommodation – which is often cold, dangerous, and far from any support.

 Together, we can get people back to a good place